hobbo91/BetterBright/README.md

 ## What it does

-Allows finer control over the PSP display brightness, this allows you to utilise the full brightness range (0-100) which is otherwise unavailable the stock PSP firmware.
+Better control over the PSP display brightness, this allows you to utilise the full brightness range (0-100) which is otherwise unavailable the stock PSP firmware.

 Press the PSP's **Display (brightness) button** to cycle through the brightness